Aguanga in Riverside County, California — The American West (Pacific Coastal)

 Location.
 33° 26.902′ N, 116° 53.481′ W. Marker is in Aguanga, California, in Riverside County.
 Marker is on Caprice Road north of California Route 79, on the right when traveling south.
-Click for map.
+Touch for map.
 Marker is at or near this postal address: 46720 Caprice Road, Aguanga CA 92536, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 6 other markers are within 13 miles of this marker, measured as the crow flies.
-Oak Grove Stage Station (approx. 6.9 miles away); Camp Wright (approx. 7 miles away); Juan Diego Flats (approx. 11.3 miles away); The Great Oak (approx. 11.6 miles away); Mission San Antonio de Pala (approx. 12 miles away); La Asistencia de San Antonio de Pala (approx. 12.1 miles away).
+At least 7 other markers are within 13 miles of this marker, measured as the crow flies.
+Dripping Springs Watering Hole (approx. 5.9 miles away); Oak Grove Stage Station (approx. 6.9 miles away); Camp Wright (approx. 7 miles away); Juan Diego Flats (approx. 11.3 The Great Oak (approx. 11.6 miles away); Mission San Antonio de Pala (approx. 12 miles away); La Asistencia de San Antonio de Pala (approx. 12.1 miles away).

 Regarding Jacob Bergman.
 Jacob Bergman, a native of Germany, first saw what was later to be called Bergman Valley while in the U.S. Cavalry and was reported to have driven the first stage coach through the valley.
 In July 1870 Jacob Bergman had established Guahonga Post Office.
 This is approximately the site of the old Bergman Post Office established in 1894 serving the area pioneers.
 Later the post office name was changed to Aguanga.
 Bergman had at one time been a member of the Board of Supervisors of San Diego County.